tebogomosehle/tebogomosehle/README.md

 * Built a classification model using decision trees to predict if a movie would win an Oscar award
 ## 🔹Linear Regression Model
 * Built a Linear Regression model using which predicted house prices in USA
+## 🔹ARIMA Model
+Used CPI data, and other macroeconomic indicators to forecast inflation

 📌 *More projects coming soon as I continue learning*